AniList/ApiV2-GraphQL-Docs/book/graphql.md

 ### What's Next

-Now you have a basic idea of how GraphQL requests work you should test writing your own queries using our [interactive GraphiQL editor](https://anilist.co/graphiql), all the available queries, fields and types are visible on the right side of the page.
+Now you have a basic idea of how GraphQL requests work, you should test writing your own queries using our [interactive GraphiQL editor](https://anilist.co/graphiql).
+All the available queries, fields and types are visible on the right side of the page.

 You can also view our [API reference documentation](https://anilist.github.io/ApiV2-GraphQL-Docs/) for the same information in a nicer view.